 There are plenty of places you can visit, including Broadbeach, Miami, Kirra and Burleigh Heads.
 But you should definitely hit up Surfer's Paradise too.

-Home to a magnificent beach, as well as a number of excellent tourist attractions, shopping malls, restaurants and nightclubs, one of the best places to stay here is the Q1 Resort & Spa.
+Home to a magnificent beach, as well as a number of excellent tourist attractions, shopping malls, restaurants and nightclubs, one of the best places to stay here is The Darling at The Star Gold Coast.

 Immerse yourself in the Byron Bay vibe